jelmore1674/top-restaurant/README.md

    current container.
 3. I will use an imported function that I can reuse to create the container for each tab.

+---

+## Updates

+### Update 1

+So far, I created the landing page.
+What I did was hard code the lanidng page.
+Then, I actually created component files for each section _header.js, about.js, footer.js_.
+Which held the content for the project.
+I then took those _"components"_ and created a _landingpage.js_ Which is where I imported all 3 compnents and created a function that held the content for the entire landing page.